usccolumbia/TLOpt/README.md

 ## Source code for Inverse Design of composite Metal Oxide Optical Materials based on Deep Transfer Learning

-by Rongzhi Dong and Jianjun Hu
+by Rongzhi Dong^1 and Jianjun Hu^2

-School of Mechanical Engineering, Guizhou University
+^1 School of Mechanical Engineering, Guizhou University

-Department of Computer Science and Engineering, University of South Carolina 2020-08-24
+^2 Department of Computer Science and Engineering, University of South Carolina 2020-08-24

 ### Installation